-4. Hire an operations manager or detail role responsibilities to keep tasks organized
+4) Hire an operations manager or detail role responsibilities to keep team tasks organized

-If you’re a leader at a new agency without a formal project management solution, you're going to have a tough time moving projects from start to finish.
+If you’re a leader at a new agency without a formal project management solution, you'll have a tough time moving projects from start to finish.
 Instead, consider hiring an operations manager that could help take the burden of your project management challenges and ensure nothing falls through the cracks.

 If you can't quite afford to make operations a full-time job, at least ensure your leads understand the roles and responsibilities associated with operations so they can best manage projects for their own team.

 You won’t regret detailing how the entire organization will manage the creation of tasks and staff workloads.
-Doing this takes time and focus, but it adds massive benefits to your business.
+Doing this takes time and focus, but it greatly benefits your agency.

 Creating an environment where employees understand what is on their plate will remove the stress of chaos and disorganization and should also improve delivery dates and managing client expectations.

-You can save a significant amount of repetitive manual work by relying on project management templates for repetitive tasks.
+You can save significant repetitive manual work by relying on project management templates for repetitive tasks.

 Once you’ve identified the comprehensive workload for your project and team, you’ll likely start to notice patterns of repetition.
 And the same thing will happen as you get more and more projects up and running.

 While each project is unique, much of the project management work and deliverables will look quite similar.
-Both within a project and across projects, building templates will give you the opportunity to scale and quickly build stackable and understandable workflow management systems.
+Both within a project and across projects, building templates will allow you to scale and quickly build stackable and understandable workflow management systems.

 Get started with one of many Teamwork project management templates to get work done faster and put an end to repetitive work!

 Make sure to build plenty of time into project schedules for the delays and invisible work that you know will happen.
-Team communication through email, Slack, or whatever else you use is essential to keep up pace avoid projects coming to a halt when someone leaves on vacation.
+Effective team communication through email, Slack, or whatever else you use is essential to keep up pace and prevent projects from coming to a halt when someone goes on vacation.

 Ideally, you’re building those subtasks into your project schedules, but there’s always at least a small amount of additional back-and-forth that doesn’t make it onto the schedule.
 Make sure to give enough time to cover this kind of needed work.

-Project leads don't always account for vacation even though most employees get anywhere from 2 to 4 weeks per year.
-If that's not scheduled into your workload management, you run the risk of a serious project bottleneck.
+Project leads don't always account for vacation even though most employees get anywhere from two to four weeks per year.
+If that's not scheduled into your workload management process, you run the risk of a serious project bottleneck.